Why the Phantom of the Opera Did Not Deserve Pity

 Thankfully, Raoul shows up to save the day.

 What Christine feels for the Phantom is a deadly mixture of pity and pure lust.
-He gave her the first sexual feelings as a woman, which obviously delighted her, but because he did it under false pretenses, she is disturbed as well.
+He gave her the first sexual feelings she would know as a woman, which obviously delighted her, but because he did it under false pretenses, she is disturbed as well.
 This is something she will remember for the rest of her life: her first pleasures given to her by someone who pretended to be her father.

 Her relationship with the Phantom is purposely juxtaposed alongside her relationship with Raoul.
 Her feelings for Raoul are presented as pure, childlike love.
 Raoul respects Christine and truly loves her and would do anything to protect her.
 He doesn't stalk her or lie to her, and when he has sex with her, it is honest, not done with rapey tricks or deception.
 (Again, sex is implied, this time between Christine and Raoul, who are seen sharing a bedroom (and presumably a bed) before the scene in the graveyard.)